Joe Clark

-Despite his relative inexperience, Clark rose quickly in federal politics, entering the House of Commons in the 1972 election and winning the leadership of the Progressive Conservative Party in 1976.
-He won a minority government in the 1979 election, defeating the Liberal government of Pierre Trudeau and ending sixteen years of continuous Liberal rule.
-Taking office the day before his 40th birthday, Clark is the youngest person to become Prime Minister.
+Despite his relative inexperience, Clark rose quickly in federal politics.
+He was first elected to the House of Commons in 1972 and won the leadership of the Progressive Conservative Party in 1976.
+He led the party to a minority government in the 1979 federal election, defeating the Liberal government of Pierre Trudeau and ending 16 years of continuous Liberal rule.
+Taking office the day before his 40th birthday, Clark became the youngest prime minister in Canadian history.